CtrlK

 Completeness

-Clearly answers both 'what' (comprehensive guide covering DI concepts, manual injection, library comparison) and 'when' with an explicit 'Use this skill when...' clause listing multiple trigger scenarios.
+Clearly answers both 'what' (comprehensive guide covering DI concepts, manual injection, library comparison) and 'when' (explicit 'Use this skill when...' clause with multiple trigger scenarios).
+Also includes cross-references to related skills for specific libraries.

 3 / 3